 Michi is a partner in the Litigation Department of Cades Schutte.
 She works on a wide variety of complex commercial and real estate litigation matters.

 Michi’s practice broadly encompasses commercial, business, and real estate litigation, and includes the representation of financial institutions and schools in a variety of matters.
 She has a wide-range of experience in all aspects of litigation, including motions practice, discovery, and jury trial.
 In recent years, she worked on a trial team that secured a complete defense verdict in a four-week jury trial in federal district court.

-Michi is currently the Immediate Past-President of Hawai‘i Women Lawyers, a non-profit organization committed to improving the lives and careers of women in the legal profession and enhancing the status of women and promoting equal opportunities for all people.
+Michi is a director on the board of Hawai‘i Women Lawyers, a non-profit organization committed to improving the lives and careers of women in the legal profession and enhancing the status of women and promoting equal opportunities for all people.
 She has served on the board of Hawai‘i Women Lawyers since 2017.
 Michi is also a board member of Hawaii Women’s Legal Foundation, a charitable organization dedicated to programs that improve the lives of women and children.
 She recently served as an O‘ahu director on the board of the Hawai‘i State Bar Association’s Young Lawyer’s Division.